 Following tea, we joined our borrower and her neighbour in a nearby cassava field.
 Cassava is a starchy root vegetable used in Vietnamese dishes.
 They chuckled as our group members picked up tools to “help”.
 Farming under the relentless sun is no joke, and the pendulum started to swing the other direction.
 I was humbled by their hard work and it became clear our money was an investment.
 This was no roadside attraction.

 Just as I felt myself melting into a pool of sweat, we moved inside for lunch prepared by the women.
 We stuffed our mouths until they could be stuffed no more… and then we were commissioned to help with dessert.
 Assembled on the floor, we dropped pieces of hardened brown sugar in the middle of a glutinous rice mixture and rolled it between our palms.
 The little balls were boiled before being presented to us again: sweet, sticky and delicious.

 The rest of the day was rounded out with a visit to a broom-making centre, health clinic and lakeside fishing.
-At the co-op, about 20 women sang while gathering brush bundles and wrapping handles with colourful ribbon.
+At the co-op, about 20 women sang while gathering brush bundles and wrapping handles with a colourful ribbon.
 Not long after watching them, they pointed at us with mischievous grins.
 Apparently, it was our turn.
 One brave woman belted out the Canadian national anthem and the crowd went wild.
 They clapped and cheered, providing a beautiful moment of cultural exchange.

 We were delivered back to Hanoi at nearly 6 pm and my energy was zapped but in a satisfying way.
 I think the tour could be tightened up a bit (the fishing felt superfluous), but overall it was well organised and gave us an inside look at Vietnamese village life.
 More importantly, it provided a very personal connection between lender and borrower, and I hope to see more tours like this in the future.